The-Politico/generator-politico-interactives/docs/source/installing.rst

 Symlink
 -------

 Alternatively, you can clone a copy of the generator's git repository and use a symlink to install the package.
-This is especially useful if you'll be developing the generator.
+This is especially useful if you'll be developing templates within the generator.

 ::